 These two reflexes are total somatic responses that contract muscles head to toe in either negative withdrawal or positive action.
 Many repetitions of either response can cause a gradual buildup of chronically opposing muscle contractions.
 The muscles of one response begin to interfere with the muscles of the other response, which leads to stiff and limited movement, chronic pain and fatigue, shallow breathing, negative self-image, and chronic high blood pressure.

-To recieve the benefits of Hanna Somatic Education you can see a Hanna Somatic Educator who will work hands-on with you one-on-one or you can do somatic exercises, either in a class setting or on your own.
+To receive the benefits of Hanna Somatic Education you can see a Hanna Somatic Educator who will work hands-on with you one-on-one or you can do somatic exercises, either in a class setting or on your own.

 The Association for Hanna Somatic Education maintains a database of certified practitioners.